stackforge/swiftpolicy/README.md

 Limitations
 -----------

-* swiftpolicy does not support dynamic reload of policies, and thus, swift proxy have to be restarted when policy file is updated.
+* swiftpolicy does not support dynamic reload of policies, and thus, the swift proxy has to be restarted when the policy file is updated.